ChristophGeske/BoostLLM/README.md

 ## Overview

-BoostLLM aims to systematically enhance the capabilities of Large Language Models by integrating a variety of improvement strategies.
-Users can toggle these strategies on or off to evaluate their effectiveness within their specific applications.
-By consolidating research-backed methods and providing practical implementations, BoostLLM serves as a valuable tool for developers and researchers seeking to optimize LLM performance without altering the underlying model architecture.
+BoostLLM should serves as a tool for developers and researchers seeking to optimize LLM performance without altering the underlying model architecture.

 ## Getting Started